 March 4, 2020

-Should I Try to Get All Cash or Finance a Portion of the Sale?
+Should I Try to Get All Cash or Finance a Portion of the Sale of My Dental Practice?

 It’s natural to think that a cash sale is the easiest way to close on your dental practice, but you’ll want to think twice before signing on the dotted line.
 Though dealing in cash would be great in an ideal world, financing a portion of the sale isn’t a worst-case scenario.
 Here are the pros and cons of a cash sale versus financing a portion of the sale.